AdobeDocs/graphql-mesh-gateway/src/pages/gateway/cache-control-headers.md

 - `stale-while-revalidate`

-If your source's cache-control headers contain any of the following directives, the directive is added to the `cache-control` response.
+If your source's cache-control headers contain any of the following directives, the mesh adds the directive to the `cache-control` response.

 - `public`